1 HIV infection

 A serious clinical condition which is very uncommon in HIV-negative people and yet seen commonly in patients with advanced HIV infection.
 Severe opportunistic infections and malignancies in HIV-positive patients are AIDS-defining illnesses.
-Common AIDS-defining infections include oesophageal candidiasis, and infections with pneumocystis, cryptococcus and toxoplasmosis.
+Common AIDS-defining infections include oesophageal candidiasis, and severe infections, such as meningitis, with pneumocystis, cryptococcus and toxoplasmosis.

 1-50 Is pulmonary tuberculosis an AIDS-defining illness?